KQM-git/TCL/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 Like all other applied auras, you can extend the duration of a swirled aura by already having an aura of the same element on an enemy.

-Barbara attacks an enemy and applies 1A Hydro.
-Venti's E (2GU Anemo) swirls a hydro abyss mage, spreading 3.45GU Hydro to the enemy with 1A Hydro.
+Barbara attacks (1A) an enemy and applies 0.8A Hydro.
+Venti's E (2GU Anemo) swirls a hydro abyss mage, which has 2U Hydro aura, spreading 3.45GU Hydro to the enemy with 0.8A Hydro.
 Now, after that enemy has 2.76A hydro, which will last a maximum of 32.775s.

 ## Electro-Charged